 - a.
-Standing Orders 1 c, d, i, j, k, l, n and p shall apply to meetings of committees as they do to full Council meetings. - b.
+Standing Orders 1 c, d, j, k, l, and p shall apply to meetings of committees as they do to full Council meetings. - b.
 Standing Orders 1 i, j, I and n shall apply to meetings of sub-committees as they do to full Council and committee meetings. - c.
 The Council shall not appoint any member of a committee or sub-committee so as to hold office later than the next Annual Meeting. - d.
 The minimum three clear days' public notice for a meeting of a committee or sub-committee does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - e.
 Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee.
 This will include determining whether members of the public may attend meetings of the sub-committee. - f.
-The Chairman and Vice Chairman of the committee shall be members of every sub-committee appointed by it, unless they signify that they do not wish to serve. - g.
+The Chairman of the committee shall be members of every sub-committee appointed by it unless they signify that they do not wish to serve. - g.
 Each sub-committee shall appoint its own Chairman at its first meeting in each council year. - h.
-The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Councillors with voting rights present and voting. - j.
-Except where ordered by the Council in respect of a committee or by the relevant committee in respect of a sub-committee, the quorum of a committee or sub-committee shall be three voting members. - k.
-The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference: - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings: - iv. shall, after it has appointed the members of a standing committee, appoint the Chairman of the standing committee; - v. shall permit a committee other than a standing committee, to appoint its own Chairman at the first meeting of the committee; - vi. shall determine if the public and press are permitted to attend the meetings of a sub-committee; and
+The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - i.
+Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors with voting rights present and voting.

-- vii. may dissolve a committee. - The Council may create advisory committees, whose name, and number of members and the bodies to be invited to nominate members shall be specified. - m.
+- j.
+Except where ordered by the Council in respect of a committee or by the relevant committee in respect of a sub-committee, the quorum of a committee or sub-committee shall be three voting members.
+No business may be transacted unless a quorum is present. - k.
+The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference: - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full Council: - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, after it has appointed the members of a standing committee, appoint the Chairman of the standing committee; - v. shall permit a committee other than a standing committee, to appoint its own Chairman at the first meeting of the committee; - vi. may dissolve, or alter the membership of, a committee. - I. The Council may create advisory committees, whose name, and number of members and the bodies to be invited to nominate members shall be specified. - m.
 The Proper Officer shall inform the members of each advisory committee of the terms of reference of the committee. - n.
-An advisory committee may make recommendations and give notice thereof to the Council. - Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - p.
+An advisory committee may make recommendations and give notice thereof to the Council. - o.
+Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - p.
 Any Councillor shall be entitled to attend any meetings of any committee or subcommittee of which he is not a member, with the exception of the confidential business of the Personnel Committee.
-He may not vote, but may speak at the invitation of the Chairman.
+He/she/they may not vote but may speak at the invitation of the Chairman.